graphql/graphql-spec/spec/Section 3 -- Type System.md

 2. An object type must be a super-set of all interfaces it implements.
    1. The object type must include a field of the same name for every field defined in an interface.
+      1. The object field must be of a type which is equal to the interface field (invariant).
-      1. The object field must include an argument of the same name for every argument defined by the interface field.
+      2. The object field must include the exact same set of named arguments as defined by the interface field.
          1. The object field argument must accept the same type (invariant) as the interface field argument.
-      2. The object field must be of a type which is equal to the interface field.

 ### Interfaces